 Maybe some of the critics will hedge over details.
 Some will call it slow and overly sentimental.
-But the bulk of the audience, the old ones who love to remember and the young ones, who are turning from bee-bop to the more leisurely and more appealing strains, are sure to take the film to their hearts.
-Anything with so much good, popular music and so much nostalgia in it cannot fail being a hit.
-In the part of Kahn, that straight-laced, bumbling gentleman who wrote lyrics on the back of envelopes while sitting with friends at the track, Danny Thomas does a superb job.
+Danny Thomas does a superb job as Gus Kahn, that straight-laced, bumbling gentleman who wrote lyrics on the back of envelopes while sitting with friends at the track.
 This should establish him as a solid star.
-To support him, producer Louis F. Edelman has uniformly excellent cast, headed by Doris Day, who acts and sings to perfection.
+To support him, he has uniformly excellent cast, headed by Doris Day, who acts and sings to perfection.

 Director Michael Curtiz has managed a rare job in combining the dramatic and musical elements of the story, which flows smoothly from climax to climax in the life of a man devoted to his work and to his family.
 An excellent screenplay is provided by Melville Shavelson and Jack Rose, who capture the atmosphere of show business during the long stretch from the gaslight days to the Hollywood sound movies.” – Motion Picture Herald